indeedeng/iwf-golang-sdk/gen/iwfidl/docs/WorkflowStateOptions.md

 HasSearchAttributesLoadingPolicy returns a boolean if a field has been set.

-### GetDataObjectsLoadingPolicy
+### GetDataAttributesLoadingPolicy

-`func (o *WorkflowStateOptions) GetDataObjectsLoadingPolicy() PersistenceLoadingPolicy`
+`func (o *WorkflowStateOptions) GetDataAttributesLoadingPolicy() PersistenceLoadingPolicy`

-GetDataObjectsLoadingPolicy returns the DataObjectsLoadingPolicy field if non-nil, zero value otherwise.
+GetDataAttributesLoadingPolicy returns the DataAttributesLoadingPolicy field if non-nil, zero value otherwise.

-### GetDataObjectsLoadingPolicyOk
+### GetDataAttributesLoadingPolicyOk

-`func (o *WorkflowStateOptions) GetDataObjectsLoadingPolicyOk() (*PersistenceLoadingPolicy, bool)`
+`func (o *WorkflowStateOptions) GetDataAttributesLoadingPolicyOk() (*PersistenceLoadingPolicy, bool)`

-GetDataObjectsLoadingPolicyOk returns a tuple with the DataObjectsLoadingPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetDataAttributesLoadingPolicyOk returns a tuple with the DataAttributesLoadingPolicy field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDataObjectsLoadingPolicy
+### SetDataAttributesLoadingPolicy

-`func (o *WorkflowStateOptions) SetDataObjectsLoadingPolicy(v PersistenceLoadingPolicy)`
+`func (o *WorkflowStateOptions) SetDataAttributesLoadingPolicy(v PersistenceLoadingPolicy)`

-SetDataObjectsLoadingPolicy sets DataObjectsLoadingPolicy field to given value.
+SetDataAttributesLoadingPolicy sets DataAttributesLoadingPolicy field to given value.

-### HasDataObjectsLoadingPolicy
+### HasDataAttributesLoadingPolicy

-`func (o *WorkflowStateOptions) HasDataObjectsLoadingPolicy() bool`
+`func (o *WorkflowStateOptions) HasDataAttributesLoadingPolicy() bool`

-HasDataObjectsLoadingPolicy returns a boolean if a field has been set.
+HasDataAttributesLoadingPolicy returns a boolean if a field has been set.

 ### GetCommandCarryOverPolicy